The Second Best Exotic Marigold Hotel: Production

-Casting

-On 28 October 2013 Radio Times stated that Penelope Wilton confirmed the cast, including Judi Dench, Bill Nighy, Maggie Smith, Ronald Pickup and Celia Imrie, would return for the sequel, set to start filming in January 2014.
+On 28 October 2013 Radio Times stated that Penelope Wilton confirmed the cast, including Dame Judi Dench, Bill Nighy, Dame Maggie Smith, Ronald Pickup and Celia Imrie, would return for the sequel, set to start filming in January 2014.
 On 30 October, Deadline reported that Richard Gere was in talks to join the ensemble cast of the sequel.
 Later on 10 January 2014, Gere confirmed his new role in the film; other newcomers added to the film include Tamsin Greig and David Strathairn.

-Filming

 Principal photography began on 10 January 2014 in Jaipur, India.

-Marketing

-The first trailer was released on 7 August 2014, with the title The Second Best Exotic Marigold Hotel announced.
+The film was produced for under $10 million.